Frequently asked questions

 What is the 110–300× robustness paradox?

 In studies of syntactic framing fragility, instruction-tuned large language models proved 110–300× more resistant to narrative manipulation than people, measured across healthcare, law, and finance vignettes.
-On this axis the models are far harder to fool than humans — a counterintuitive, measurable result about where LLM risk does and does not lie.
+On this axis the models are far harder to fool than humans, a counterintuitive and measurable result about where LLM risk does and does not lie.
 See the research →

 What was SafeWeb, and how does it connect to the AI-safety work?